LemonATsu/A-NeRF/README.md

 ```
 python run_nerf.py --config configs/mixamo/mixamo.txt --basedir log_mixamo/ --num_workers 8 --subject archer --expname mixamo_archer
 ```
 This will train A-NeRF on Mixamo Archer with pose refinement for 500k iterations, with 8 worker threads for the dataloader.

 You can also add `--use_temp_loss --temp_coef 0.05` to optimize the pose with temporal constraint.

+Additionally, you can specify `--opt_pose_stop 200000` to stop the pose refinement at 200k iteraions to only optimize the body models for the remaining iterations.

 To finetune the learned model, run
 ```